BookIILoy/Database-Project/README.md

-#Database Project from my university
+# Database Project from my university
+## Prerequisite
 This project use Django, MySQL and mysql-connector as Python Package.